Lucia Foster: Biography

 Foster received a B.A. in economics from Georgetown University in 1983 and a Ph.D. in economics from the University of Maryland in 1988.

 Foster worked as a research assistant at the Congressional Budget Office between 1983 and 1986, working on forecasts of the U.S. economy, and as an assistant economist at the Federal Reserve Board during the years 1986–1990, working primarily on forecasts of U.S. international trade.
 Between 1986 and 1990, she worked at the Federal Reserve Board as an Assistant Economist working primarily on the forecast of U.S. international trade.
 Foster joined the Census Bureau as a research assistant in the Center for Economic Studies (CES) while she was completing her Ph.D. at the University of Maryland.
 She joined CES full time in 1998 after completion of her studies.
 In 2008, she became the CES Director of Research.
 She has served as the Chief Economist of the U.S. Census Bureau and Chief of the Center for Economic Studies (CES) since 2011.

 She is married to John Haltiwanger.

 Work

-As Chief Economist of the U.S. Census Bureau, Foster is “responsible for identifying gaps in our understanding of the dynamic and complex U.S. economy and then finding ways to fill these gaps by working with our talented staff and outside experts in researching and developing new data products and improving and enhancing existing data production.”
+As Chief Economist of the U.S. Census Bureau, Foster is responsible for identifying gaps in understanding of the U.S. economy and developing new data products, as well as improving and enhancing existing data production, in collaboration with Census Bureau staff and external experts.